 Regulatory bodies indirectly affect the outcomes of the project.
 A project manager should follow all the regulations while developing the project.
 Not conforming to the regulations applicable for the project leads to project failure.
 In turn, an organization that does not follow the regulations loses its fame in the industry.

 Governing bodies are also known as project sponsors.
 A project sponsor is responsible for governing the management, project team, and other stakeholders.
 Without a project sponsor, a project cannot exist.
 In addition, project sponsors can be within the organization or outside the organization.
 Such individuals oversee the development of the project and its deliverables from the planning stage to the closure stage.

 Apart from the common stakeholders and their roles mentioned above, there can be other stakeholders as per project needs.
 Project Management Professionals (PMPs) must play a leading role in identifying project stakeholders and managing their relationships with every stakeholder.
 Every type of stakeholder plays a critical role in the success of the project.
 As a result, project professionals indulge in developing different strategies for each kind of stakeholder.
 By identifying stakeholders in project management, organizations can become more productive and deliver projects more consistently.

-Professionals willing to master the techniques of supporting various stakeholders and identifying project stakeholders can enroll in PMP Certification Course.
-The PMP Certification is designed to assist project professionals in gathering advanced skills of project management.
+Professionals willing to master the techniques of supporting various stakeholders and identifying project stakeholders can enroll in the PMP Certification Course.
+The PMP Certification assist project professionals in gathering advanced skills in project management.
 Taking up the certification enables individuals to gain knowledge of Project Management as a whole along with industry-standard practices.
-This PMP Training will help aspiring project managers to understand the roles and responsibilities of each project stakeholder and help them in the identify stakeholders process.
+Additionally, this PMP Training will help aspiring project managers to understand the roles and responsibilities of each project stakeholder and help them in the identify stakeholders process.
 Thus, helping organizations gain a competitive edge over the rest of their competition and reach long-term project management success.